-Fireplaces, at 2100m above sea level it is one of the coldest villages in South Africa and was dubbed the “place of eternal mists” by the early settlers.
+At 2100m above sea level it is one of the coldest villages in South Africa and was dubbed the “place of eternal mists” by the early settlers.
 Is there anything as cosy or as welcoming as a crackling fire and a warm hearth on cold day!

-Fishing, this is the capital of trout fishing in South Africa!
+This is the capital of trout fishing in South Africa!
 From expert to novice, young and old, all are catered for in the timeless delight of casting the fly on the water in pursuit of the glorious trout.

-Flora and Fauna, this unique location has attracted its own specialists.
+This unique location has attracted its own specialists.
 The elm and beech trees are found in numbers not seen elsewhere and bring a dash of ‘old world’ elegance and charm to the landscape.
 Whilst the presence of blue cranes, crowned cranes and the critically endangered wattled crane make it a must for bird watchers.

-Fine Foods, Dullstroom is packed with fine eateries, using the finest of local ingredients.
+Dullstroom is packed with fine eateries, using the finest of local ingredients.
 From pancakes to gourmet, cosy pubs to country manors the choice is yours.
 The town even has its own brewery so good cheer is assured!

-Fresh Air, at this altitude the air is clean and invigorating.
+At this altitude the air is clean and invigorating.
 Take a walk through any of the areas and feel the smog and fug of city living being blown away as you draw the freshness into your lungs and through your body, the literal “breath of fresh air”.

 These have been the basis of Dullstroom’s growing tourist reputation, now as I have found there are two more ‘F’s to add to the collection.

-Feathers, The Bird of Prey Centre, this is a sanctuary, a place for education and a place to marvel at the awesome beauty, amazing agility and sheer majesty of these magnificent birds.
+The Bird of Prey Centre, this is a sanctuary, a place for education and a place to marvel at the awesome beauty, amazing agility and sheer majesty of these magnificent birds.